Why Melatonin for Tinnitus Works

 Melatonin's Functions in the Brain

 Beyond its critical role in regulating sleep, melatonin has numerous important functions in the brain and central nervous system.
-These additional features amplify the potential effectiveness of melatonin on tinnitus treatment.
+These additional features amplify the potential effectiveness of melatonin for tinnitus.
 Here are some of the benefits that melatonin has on the brain and inner ear:

 Melatonin Function | Description |